 The agency agreement must state:

 You have the right to negotiate with the agent about the terms and conditions of the agreement and to ask for any legally permitted changes to be made.
-Alterations made to the agreement need to be signed by all parties.
+Alterations made to the agreement need to be signed by all parties, except if the agent revises their estimated selling price for your property.

 The amounts charged by agents are not set by law.
 You can negotiate with the agent about the amounts of any commissions, fees or other expenses that you may be required to pay.
 Before signing an agreement, it is a good idea to talk to a few agents and compare their prices.
 Ask each agent for a printed list of their fees and commission rates and the expenses they charge.